 There is another way in which the CRB is not fully independent, and one that goes more directly to the heart of the complaint process.
 Victims and witnesses of misconduct often file complaints at police stations as they are allowed to do.
 But this approach poses two main problems for achieving police accountability.
 First, because the CRB is limited to investigating only certain types of complaints, that classification of complaints into these categories can be made arbitrarily by the police rather than the CRB, placing citizens at a disadvantage.
-The second issue is that CRB members and staff often do not receive all complaints that are filed, or they do not receive them in a timely manner.6 complaints at the police station gives officers, who may have a vested interest in protecting fellow officers, the power to decide whether a complaint gets reviewed.
+The second issue is that CRB members and staff often do not receive all complaints that are filed, or they do not receive them in a timely manner.

+These concerns have been substantiated by a Baltimore Sun investigation.
+According to the Sun, between 2013 and 2015, the BPD failed to forward more than two-thirds of police misconduct complaints received at their stations (Rentz).
+The BPD is responsible for forwarding all complaints they receive to the CRB for review.
+Having residents file complaints at the police station gives officers, who may have a vested interest in protecting fellow officers, the power to decide whether a complaint gets reviewed.
 This means that the CRB is dependent, fully in some cases, on the BPD's good will to do their jobs.
 With the recent convictions of the GTTF (Fenton), the federal tax charges filed against now former Commissioner DeSousa (Rector), instances where BPD officers have been caught planting evidence on residents (De Valle), and the recent revelation that a BPD Chief stole citizens' money to finance personal vacations through Europe (Rector), the citizens of Baltimore cannot depend on the goodwill of the police force.
 Civilian oversight cannot be guaranteed to function properly and impartially when officers participate in the civilian complaint process.
 This process must be completely independent of police control.